 I was a product marketer for 15 years before entering coaching and consulting.
 These principles strike a chord within me.
 Yet, it took some time to see their obvious application to leadership.

 In my coaching practice, I have witnessed organizations view marketing as expendable in a crisis.
 Yet, in politics, marketing is key.
 Understanding your opponent and the needs of the constituents informs influence.
-In its truest intention, marketing is core to winning over others when done well.
+In its most genuine intention, marketing is core to winning over others when done well.
 So why is it not done well?

 - Lack of Audience Understanding: Leaders often misunderstand their teams’ needs and priorities